buchenberg/Prock/README.md

 - Find out what your `ASPNETCORE_ENVIRONMENT` environment variable is set to.
 It's usually going to be "Local" or "Development" but you can set it to what you want in various ways.
 - Make a copy of `appsettings.json` as `appsettings.Development.json` or `appsettings.Local.json` deponding on what you find
 - The default values should work for a locally installed MongoDb instance.
 You should only need to change the upstream URL
+- Optionally, make a copy of the ./frontend/.env.example as /frontend/.env and edit as needed.
 - From the ./backend directory run the following in a terminal (or run in your IDE) `dotnet run`
 - From ./frontend directory run the following in a terminal